nghminh163/t430-macos/README.md

 # ThinkPad T430 EFI for macOS Mojave 10.14

+**Install all kexts from EFI/kexts/Other to S/L/E using Kext Utility**

 This is the Clover EFI folder for the ThinkPad T430.

 The DSDT *should* work with the latest unpatched BIOS.